SamirHossain099/CS-3365-Software-Engineering/README.md

 npm install
 ```

-8. Enter the backend directory and run the following command to start the backend server.
+8. Open up another terminal and enter the backend directory and run the following command to start the backend server.

 ```
 cd backend